LingenicLLC/space/README.md

 ### 3.3 Trusted Computing Base

-- Space compiler (emits SPARK/Ada)
 - GNATprove (verifies contracts)
 - GNAT (compiles to native)
 - Hardware

+The Space compiler is itself written in SPARK/Ada and verified by GNATprove — it's not part of the TCB.

 ---